 Seen by over 65 million people worldwide in 42 countries and in 21 languages, Les Miserables is one of the world’s most popular musicals.
 Originally opening in London at the Barbican Theatre on 8 October 1985, it continues to play to packed houses at the Queen’s Theatre in London’s West End.

-Now a major movie, Les Miserables is produced by Cameron Mackintosh, written by Alain Boublil & Claude-Michel Schonberg and based on the novel by Victor Hugo.
+Now a major movie, Les Miserables is produced by Cameron Mackintosh, adapted and directed by Trevor Nunn and John Caird, written by Alain Boublil & Claude-Michel Schonberg with lyrics by Herbert Kretzmer, and based on the novel by Victor Hugo.

 Featuring the songs “I Dreamed A Dream”, “Bring Him Home”, “One Day More” and “On My Own” – Les Misérables is the show to end all shows.